-The sub-fund does not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
+The sub-funds do not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
 Consideration of sustainability risks are not systematically integrated due to the investment strategy and the nature of the underlying investments.
-Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-fund.
+Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-funds.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities (Taxonomy Regulation Art.
+7).
+These sub-funds comply with Article 6 of SFDR.
+As such they do not consider principal adverse impacts on sustainability factors due to their investment strategy and the nature of the underlying investments (SFDR Art.
+7(2)).

-In order to implement the investment strategy, the Portfolio Manager may invest in various types of investment instruments such as deposits, shares or units of UCITS or Other UCIS, UCITS eligible certificates, and derivative instruments.
+In order to implement the investment strategy, the Portfolio Manager may invest in various types of investment instruments such as deposits, shares or units of UCITS or Other UCIs, UCITS eligible certificates, and derivative instruments.
 The Portfolio Manager will not invest in single bonds.